mivui/jpa-querydsl-spring-boot-starter/README.md

 }
 ```
 * controller
+  * use please see the source code baseController,The default restful provided.
-  * Provide Chinese and English by default, other languages ​​can be inherited and reconstructed
+  * Provide Chinese and English by default, other languages ​​can be inherited and reconstructed.
 ```java
 @Slf4j
 @RestController